Field-theoretic functional renormalization group formalism for non-Fermi liquids and its application to the antiferromagnetic quantum critical metal in two dimensions: The theory of the full Fermi surface

 Here, the Fermi surface is still divided into eight disjoint patches each of which includes one hot spot as in the hot spot theory.
 However, unlike in the hot spot theory, the union of those patches cover the entire Fermi surface and the size of each patch is order of the Fermi momentum.
 Therefore, the coupling constants are promoted to general {\it coupling functions} that depend on momentum along the Fermi surface. $\mu$ is the floating energy scale at which physical observables are related to the coupling functions.
 Couplings that carry non-zero dimensions under the interaction driven scaling are expressed in the unit of $\mu$. $\delta_{1+2,3+4} \equiv (2\pi)^3\delta({\bf k}_1+{\bf k}_2-{\bf k}_3-{\bf k}_4)$ and $\delta_{1+2+3+4,0} \equiv (2\pi)^3\delta({\bf k}_1+{\bf k}_2+{\bf k}_3+{\bf k}_4)$. $k_N$ denotes the component of momentum that labels the Fermi surface near hot spot $N$ (see Fig. \ref{fig:FermiSurface} for the choice of coordinate system), \bqa k_N &=& \left\{

-\right.. \eqa Although $k_N$ is not perfectly parallel to the Fermi surface in general, there is one-to-one correspondence between $k_N$ and a point on the Fermi surface near hot spot $N$.
+\right.. \eqa Although the $\hat x$ and $\hat y$ directions are not perfectly parallel to the Fermi surface in general, there is one-to-one correspondence between $k_N$ and a point on the Fermi surface near hot spot $N$.
 We call $k_N$ momentum `along' the Fermi surface near hot spot $N$. $V^{(N)}_{F,k_N}$ is the momentum dependent Fermi velocity in the direction that is parallel to $\vec Q_{AF}$ near hot spot $N$. $e_N[\vec k, v^{(N)}_{k_N}]$, which determines the shape of the Fermi surface near each hot spot, is written as \bqa

 \eqa where the nesting angle in \eq{eq:Fermiondispersion} is promoted to functions.
 The set of points that satisfy $e_N[\vec k, v^{(N)}_{k_N}]=0$ forms the Fermi surface of a general shape. $u_1$ and $u_2$ represent quartic couplings between the collective modes.
 For $N_c=2$, the terms with $u_1$ and $u_2$ are not independent, and one can set $u_2=0$ without loss of generality.
 The momentum-dependent Yukawa coupling is denoted as $g^{(N)}_{k', k}$.
 Unlike $u_i$, which are coupling constants, $g^{(N)}_{k', k}$ is a function that depends on two momenta along the Fermi surface.
 Similarly, $\lambda^{\spmqty{N_1 & N_2 \\ N_4 & N_3};\spmqty{\sigma_1 & \sigma_2 \\ \sigma_4 & \sigma_3}}_{ \spmqty{k_{1} & k_{2} \\ k_{4} & k_{3}} } $ ($\lambda^{\{N_i\}; \{\sigma_i\}}_{\{k_{i}\}}$ in short) denotes the short-range four-fermion interactions labeled by momenta of electrons on the Fermi surface.